junxit/us-congress-bills-115/metadata.md

 - Rep. Cartwright, Matt [D-PA-17] (C001090)
 - Rep. Speier, Jackie [D-CA-14] (S001175)
 - Rep. Garamendi, John [D-CA-3] (G000559)
+- Rep. Nolan, Richard M. [D-MN-8] (N000127)
+- Rep. Thompson, Mike [D-CA-5] (T000460)
+- Rep. McNerney, Jerry [D-CA-9] (M001166)
+- Del.
+Norton, Eleanor Holmes [D-DC-At Large] (N000147)
+- Rep. Quigley, Mike [D-IL-5] (Q000023)

 ## Committees (1)

 - House — Natural Resources Committee

+## Recorded votes (1)

+- 2017-07-11 — [House 115-1-346](votes/house-115-1-0346.md) — On Motion to Suspend the Rules and Pass, as Amended — **Passed** (401–15)

 ## Actions

 - 2017-03-24 — Introduced in House
 - 2017-03-24 — Introduced in House
 - 2017-03-24 — Referred to the House Committee on Natural Resources.
+- 2017-04-03 — Referred to the Subcommittee on Federal Lands.
+- 2017-06-27 — Committee Consideration and Mark-up Session Held.
+- 2017-06-27 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2017-07-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-07-11 — Considered as unfinished business. (consideration: CR H5418-5419)
+- 2017-07-11 — Considered under suspension of the rules. (consideration: CR H5408-5409)
+- 2017-07-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1719.
+- 2017-07-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-07-11 — Mr. LaHood moved to suspend the rules and pass the bill, as amended.
+- 2017-07-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 401 - 15 (Roll no. 346). (text: CR H5408)
+- 2017-07-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 401 - 15 (Roll no. 346).(text: CR H5408)
+- 2017-07-11 — Placed on the Union Calendar, Calendar No. 145.
+- 2017-07-11 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-208.
+- 2017-07-11 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-208.
+- 2017-07-11 — The title of the measure was amended.
+Agreed to without objection.